 Dragons in medieval European literature are usually shown with wings and breathing fire, while Asian dragons typically have no wings ("Dragon").

 If there are two authors, name both in the citation with the word 'and' between the names.
-If you are using the names in a Citation in Prose, use the full names.
+(Note: If you are using the names in a Citation in Prose, use the full names.
 If you are using them in a Parenthetical Citation, use the surnames only).
+If there are more than two authors, name the first author only in your citation followed by the words 'and colleagues' or 'and others'.
+If you are using parenthetical citations, use the first author's surname only and et al.

 Karl Shuker and Dennis Morris base their description of Babylonian Ishtar's guard dragon on images portrayed in ancient mosaic bas-reliefs.